Oz Clarke: Early life

 Clarke's parents were a chest physician and a nursing sister.
 He is of Irish descent and was brought up Roman Catholic.
 His mother was born in Graiguenamanagh.
 He was brought up near Canterbury with a brother and a sister.
 Clarke became a chorister at Canterbury Cathedral and subsequently won a choral scholarship to The King's School, Canterbury.
 He later attended Pembroke College, Oxford where he studied theology and psychology and became Common Room President.
 He played University hockey, was University punting champion, sang with Schola Cantorum, and acted with the dramatic society and the Oxford Revue at the Edinburgh Festival.
 He also captained the wine-tasting team.
+He is credited in the 1970 Oxford University Opera Club performance of Armide by Gluck (Aronte) and in Le nozze di Figaro the following year.

 He claims to have been given his chosen name, Oz, "in the school showers" when he was 13, because he played cricket like an Australian cricketer.
 The Australian cricket team was touring the UK at the same time.
 Prior to this, he answered to the name Robbie, or Robin formally.
 His goal was to educate British people about making wine approachable to the British public, and introduce them to the high quality wines that Australians and most of the Western World enjoys.

 Having grown up in Kent, Clarke played cricket for Babes of Kent schoolboys and supports Gillingham.
 He can be seen wearing a Gillingham scarf in Oz and Hugh Drink to Christmas, broadcast prior to Christmas 2009 and James May's Man Lab Christmas Special, broadcast prior to Christmas 2011, both on BBC Two.